cotapon/chat-socket_io-mongoose-sample/README.md

 chat-socket_io-sample
 =====================

-simple example using the node.js and socket.io
+simple example using the node.js socket.io and MongoDB